Sign In / Sign Out

 Please consider joining the lab for credit as PSY399 92294 or 499-92297.

 Mina Johnson-Glenberg works in two arenas: academia and industry.
 After graduating with a doctorate in cognitive psychology, she went on to work as a research scientist at the University of Wisconsin-Madison.
 She moved to Arizona State University in 2009.
-She has been the principal investigator, or co-PI, on more than $8 million in funding from various private and public grants, including National Institutes of Health, National Science Foundation and the Gates Foundation.
+She has been the principal investigator, or co-PI, on various private and public grants, including National Institutes of Health, National Science Foundation and the Gates Foundation.
 She was also an associate professor at Radboud University in Nijmegen, Netherlands from 2016-2017.
-Her current research focuses on STEM education, using games and mixed or virtual realities.
+Her current research focuses on STEM education, using games and mixed or virtual realities and XR.

 Dr. Johnson-Glenberg is an entrepreneur who has started three companies.
 The first, called the NeuronFarm, was funded with multiple Small Business Innovative Research (SBIR) grants.
 Its flagship product was one of the first text comprehension training apps on the market using deep learning and AI for feedback.
 She then co-founded an ASU startup called SMALLab.
 Her current company, Embodied Games LLC, creates STEM content for lifelong learners using state-of-the-art augmented and virtual realities meshed with motion capture.